 Sometimes, the best way to learn about life is to experience it first-hand.

-That’s the lesson learned in the new animated preschool series, Doug Unplugs, which airs exclusively on Apple TV starting today.
+That’s the lesson learned in the new animated preschool series, Doug Unplugs, which premiered exclusively on Apple TV+ last November.
+Now part 2 of Doug Unplugs Season 1 (which some fans are calling “Season 2”) is premiering on April 2 with seven brand new episodes.
 Based on Dan Yaccarino’s popular book series, Doug Unplugged, the story follows six-year-old boy-robot Doug as he and his best human friend Emma uncover how the world works.

 “This is a show that’s all about the importance of balancing tech with experience,” executive producer Jim Nolan tells Parentology.
 Nolan and fellow executive producer Aliki Theofilopoulus, who are both animation veterans and parents themselves, say this emphasis on unplugging is a very intentional theme within the show.